 There are a ton of benefits to buying a used car, the biggest one being that you’ll save a ton of money.
-But if you’re a greaser, a used car may also give you the opportunity to fine tune your auto mechanic skills and revamp a worn vehicle into a stylish, spruced up one.
-Not that all used cars in poor shape—some are in excellent shape, which makes the lower price tag all the more worthwhile.
+But if you’re a greaser, a used car may also give you the opportunity to fine-tune your auto mechanic skills and revamp a worn vehicle into a stylish, spruced-up one.
+Not that all used cars are in poor shape—some are in excellent shape, which makes the lower price tag all the more worthwhile.

 The downside to buying a used vehicle is that many used cars are sold by private dealers.
 A private seller can be anyone.
 Most private sellers are good people who are just trying to get rid of their old vehicle and earn a few bucks doing it.
 But there are some people who may be using a car sale as a guise to lure you into a dangerous situation.
 This is definitely a nightmare scenario, but there are undoubtedly dangerous people out there that you should watch out for.

 Thankfully, there are a few easy ways you can stay safe when you’re shopping for a used car.
 Here’s what you should do.

 Before you buy a car, you need to give the car a test drive to evaluate the shape it’s in and to see whether or not you like the feel of it.
 Never under any circumstances should you agree to meet the seller at their home.
 Always arrange to meet the seller in a public place where there are passersby.
 Consider this the golden rule of used car shopping.

 Don’t give in to any excuses, like “I’m running late today, would you be able to just meet at my house?”
 Always insist on meeting somewhere in public, and remember that a quality car is not worth risking your safety.
 If the private seller refuses to meet you in a public place, this may be a serious red flag.
 It’s not at all an unreasonable request, and the seller’s refusal may signal that they have unscrupulous intentions.